qiuxintao101/cobra/docs/detail.rst

 This file summarizes the data and corresponding available metadata  that should be used for the analysis.
 The format is flexible and may contain additional columns that are ignored by the pipeline, so it can be used to capture all available information in a single place.
 Importantly, the file must be saved as tab-separated, the exact name does not matter as long as it is correctly specified in the configuration file.

   .. warning:: Make sure that the line endings are correct.
-Different operating systems use different characters to mark the end of line, and the line ending character must be compatible with the operating system in which you run *diffTF*.
+Different operating systems use different characters to mark the end of line, and the line ending character must be compatible with the operating system in which you run *CoBRA*.
 For example, if you created the file in MAC, but you run it in a Linux environment (e.g., a cluster system), you may have to convert line endings to make them compatible with Linux.
 For more information, see `here <https://blog.shvetsov.com/2012/04/covert-unix-windows-mac-line-endings.html>`__ .

 It must contain at least contain the following columns (the exact names do matter):

 - ``sampleID``: The ID of the sample.

   .. note:: Note that each sample ID must be unique!
 If you want to include replicate samples, rename them, for example by adding "_1", "_2" etc at the end.
-All that *diffTF* cares about is the correct group assignment as defined by the column *conditionSummary*.
+All that *CoBRA* cares about is the correct group assignment as defined by the column *conditionSummary*.

 - ``bamReads``:  path to the *BAM* file corresponding to the sample.

   .. warning:: All *BAM* files must meet *SAM* format specifications.
 You may use the program *ValidateSamFile* from the *Picard tools* to check and identify problems with your file.
-Chromosome names must have a "*chr*" as prefix, otherwise *diffTF* may crash.
+Chromosome names must have a "*chr*" as prefix, otherwise *CoBRA* may crash.

 - ``peaks``: absolute path to the sample-specific peak file, in the format as given by ``peakType`` (:ref:`parameter_peakType`).
 Only needed if no consensus peak file is provided.
 - ``conditionSummary``: String with an arbitrary condition name that defines which condition the sample belongs to.
 There must be only exactly two different conditions across all samples (e.g., *mutated and unmutated*, *day0 and day10*, ...).
 In addition, the two conditions must match the ones specified in the ``conditionComparison`` (:ref:`parameter_conditionComparison`).